 - Stress and burnout

-Crettenden, A., Wright, A. & Skinner, N. (Accepted) Mothers caring for children and young people with disabilities: Intent to work, patterns of participation in paid employment and the experience of workplace flexibility.
+Crettenden, A., Wright, A. & Skinner, N. (In Press) Mothers caring for children and young people with disabilities: Intent to work, patterns of participation in paid employment and the experience of workplace flexibility.
 Community Work & Family.

 Pocock, B., Chapman, J & Skinner, N (2014).
 ‘Putting together work and care in Australia: time for a new settlement?’ in L Orchard and C Miller (eds) Australian Public Policy: Progressive Ideas in the Neo-Liberal Ascendency.
 Policy Press: Bristol.